 Get Sleep When You Can

-Being a new Dad will result in a reduction of sleep, get used to it!
+Being a dad to a newborn will reduce sleep, so get used to it!

-There are times when the Baby is asleep, and they are likely to be asleep for a couple of hours at least.
+When your baby is asleep, there are times when they are likely to be asleep for a couple of hours at least.
 That is the time when you need to get your head down.

 Sleep deprivation can result in a low immune system, mood changes, weight gain, amongst other things!

-All of those symptoms are not good for you, but they are even worse when you are a new Dad!
+Those symptoms are not good, but they are even worse when you are a sleep-deprived man!

-Dads need to be on the top of their game, alert, ready for anything.
-Your nights may be ruined, so sleeping during the day is an excellent way of topping up on hours.
+First-time dads need to be on the top of their game, alert, ready for anything.
+Your little one may ruin your nights, so sleeping during the day is an excellent way of topping up the hours.